Ethics & Laws – Code of Ethics

 Individuals can also develop personal codes of ethics that reflect their values and principles.
 In professional settings, adherence to an established code of ethics helps maintain credibility, foster trust, and ensure the well-being of clients and colleagues.

-violation of a code of ethics occurs when someone acts contrary to the established ethical guidelines.
+A violation of a code of ethics occurs when someone acts contrary to the established ethical guidelines.
 (For specific examples, refer to Ethics Lesson 3.)

 Codes of Ethics for Massage Therapists